 Since you’ll be working with electricity, you should be concerned about potential shocks.
-If you want a longer arc, you’ll need higher voltage.
+If you want a longer arc, you’ll need a higher voltage.
 Always wear protective gear for shielding against electricity and debris from the weld.
-Protect your hands with heavy leather gloves, protect your lungs with a respirator and your face and neck with a welding helmet.
+Protect your hands with heavy leather gloves, protect your lungs with a respirator, and your face and neck with a welding helmet.

 Even though stick welding is considered a forgiving method on unclean metals, it’s still best to clean the parts by brushing or grinding off the rust and dirt.
-This will help to avoid cracking, slag and fusion issues.
+This will help to avoid cracking, slag, and fusion issues.

-The acronym stands for the following techniques: current settings, length of the arc, the angle of travel, manipulation and speed of travel.
+The acronym stands for the following techniques: current settings, length of the arc, the angle of travel, manipulation, and speed of travel.
 Remembering these points will greatly improve your stick welding technique.

 - Current setting.
 As we’ve already mentioned above it’s important to make sure that the current is set correctly for the application at hand.
 Determine if you should set it in DC+, DC- or AC.
 Also, choose the correct amperage, which depends on the type and diameter of the selected electrode, welding position, and visual inspection of the weld.

 - Length of the arc.
 This point also varies depending on the electrode and application.
 Arc length should be longer than the diameter of the electrode’s core (its metal portion).
 If you’re holding the electrode too close to the joint, this will decrease the welding voltage and as a result, you’ll get an erratic arc that will either extinguish itself or freeze the electrode faster.
-An excessively long arc, on the other hand, will produce more spatter, low deposition rates and can create porosity.
+An excessively long arc, on the other hand, will produce more spatter, low deposition rates, and can create porosity.

 - The angle of travel.
-For welding in a flat, horizontal and overhead positions, you’ll need to use a drag or backhand technique, meaning holding the electrode perpendicular to joint with a 5-15 degree tilt of the top in the direction of travel.
+For welding in a flat, horizontal and overhead positions, you’ll need to use a drag or backhand technique, meaning holding the electrode perpendicular to the joint with a 5-15 degree tilt of the top in the direction of travel.
 For vertical position, push and forehand techniques are used with the top is tilted away from the direction of travel at about 0-15 degree angle.

 - Manipulation.
-Develop your own style of manipulating the electrode, but first, observe other to find the best techniques.
+Develop your own style of manipulating the electrode, but first, observe others to find the best techniques.
 On thinner materials, you can sometimes use just a straight bead, as the bead will be wider than necessary anyway.
 On thicker materials, on the other hand, you can go from side to side, creating semi-circles or stutter-step patterns.
 For vertical up position, weld the sides of the joint.

 - The speed of travel.
 For optimal speed, start by establishing the weld puddle and its diameter, and then travel at a speed that will the arc in the leading ⅓ of the puddle.
-Traveling too slow will result in a wider bead, shallow penetration and too much weld deposit.
-Excessive speed will also result in decreased penetration, narrower bead and an undercut.
+Traveling too slow will result in a wider bead, shallow penetration, and too much weld deposit.
+Excessive speed will also result in decreased penetration, narrower bead, and an undercut.

 Control the Spatter

 Spatter won’t affect the quality of the weld, but it will take more time for cleaning and will leave the metal with a messy appearance.
 To control the spatter, you can lower the current and make a shorter arc.
-Also, make sure that you’re using the right electrode and correct range of amperage.
+Also, make sure that you’re using the right electrode and the correct range of amperage.
 You should also check that the electrode is not wet.

 Weld cracks can occur due to a number of reasons.
 They’re unsightly and can lead to complete failure of the weld.

-- It can be the result of high carbon, sulfur or alloy content, especially if you’re welding heavy plate and rigid and rigid parts.
+- It can be the result of high carbon, sulfur, or alloy content, especially if you’re welding heavy plate and rigid and rigid parts.
 Instead, opt for low hydrogen electrodes with a smaller diameter.